Boy, 8, reunited with first responders that saved his life during COVID-19-related cardiac arrest

 When first responders arrived, they administered rescue breaths and CPR and used an AED to shock the child.

-Paramedics from Jamaica Hospital then arrived on scene, and took Hardowar to the hospital.
+Paramedics from Jamaica Hospital then arrived on scene and took Jayden to the hospital.

 "Everything worked out," Gonzales said.
 "It's a god thing to see after all the death we have seen the past few months.
 We're all in this together and taking care of each other."

-The reunion included Hardowar, Gonzales, and members of Engine 294, Ladder 143, Battalion 51, Division 13 and the NYPD.
+The reunion included Jayden, Gonzales, and members of Engine 294, Ladder 143, Battalion 51, Division 13 and the NYPD.